scala/docs.scala-lang/_tour/basics.md

 Methods look and behave very similar to functions, but there are a few key differences between them.

-Methods are defined with the `def` keyword.  `def` is followed by a name, parameter lists, a return type, and a body.
+Methods are defined with the `def` keyword.  `def` is followed by a name, parameter list(s), a return type, and a body:

 {% scalafiddle %}
 ```tut